 A day trip to Apple Hill is a traditional fall activity for many people who live in this area.
 After all, Sacramento is flat as can be, so we take any opportunity to get out of the city and into the foothills.
-After a couple of so-so visits to Apple Hill more than a decade ago, I wasn’t excited to go back, but after seeing this guide to Apple Hill, I decided it was definitely time to give this popular day trip another try.
-(Note that traffic there in fall on weekends is crazy!
-Try for a weekday or visit early.)
+Note that traffic there in fall on weekends is crazy!
+Try for a weekday or visit early for your visit to Apple Hill.
+If you’re planning a day trip to Apple Hill, here are the best things to do in Apple Hill especially in the fall.

 Apple Hill is a small area in hills of El Dorado County, located about half way between Sacramento and Lake Tahoe.
 It’s famous for its fall bounty of apples, of course, and pumpkins, but there’s something for every season: fruit trees in bloom in spring, you-pick berry farms in summer and Christmas tree farms in winter.
 The farms are family-owned and feature something for kids, whether it’s corn mazes, pony rides or donuts.

-While Apple Hill makes an easy and affordable day trip–most activities are free and the farms are all located within an easy drive of each other–the caveat is that Apple Hill gets very crowded in the fall.
-Parking lots full of cars and long lines for donuts and hot cider are expected.
-We gambled last Saturday when, I hoped, the season would be winding down, but it was still too crowded for my taste.
-Clearly if visiting in the fall, the best choice is to go on a weekday.
-Despite the crowds at some places we visited, it was a perfect day trip.
+While a day trip to Apple Hill makes an easy and affordable visit–most activities are free and the farms are all located within an easy drive of each other.
+The caveat is that Apple Hill gets very crowded in the fall.
+Parking lots full of cars, traffic on the highway, and long lines for donuts and hot cider are expected.

 First stop: 24Carrot Farm

-This was definitely the highlight of the day, and here’s why.
+This was definitely the highlight of our day trip to Apple Hill, and here’s why.

 You-pick apples: 24Carrot Farm is an organic farm with apple orchards of golden delicious, red delicious, Rome, and Arkansas Blacks.
 It’s easy: you grab a basket and an apple picker, roam the orchards and sample the varieties, then pick what you want and pay as you leave.
 Apples are a steal–only $1.25 a pound!
 And this farm has you-pick apples well after the other nearby farms.

-Organic!: This is important to me since we eat almost exclusively organic produce.
-The apples are also dry-farmed and therefore are smaller and less watery than apples you find elsewhere.
+Organic!: The apples are also dry-farmed and therefore are smaller and less watery than apples you find elsewhere.
 You can see the size of this golden delicious apple in my hand…just right for a small snack or kids’ lunch boxes.

-And as you can see, the farm was very quiet, even on a Saturday.
-We were the only ones in the orchard (besides a very large gopher snake that slithered into the brush while I picked apples!).
+The farm was quiet, even on a Saturday.
 This was the perfect way to capture the spirit of farm life in these beautiful hills, and the peace here set a pretty high bar for the rest of our day.

 The farm stand:

 The farm stand at 24Carrot Farm has lots of other seasonal goodies.
-On this day, there were heirloom tomatoes, pumpkins, persimmons, squash, bags and boxes of apples, Totem coffee from Placerville, and more.
+On our visit, there were heirloom tomatoes, pumpkins, persimmons, squash, bags and boxes of apples, Totem coffee from Placerville, and more.
 I suspect that many of these items are grown right there on the farm; we saw fields being tended by two friendly guys, but other items may come from other local growers.

 The honey:

-Large jars of raw honey made from the bees that live here on the farm are for sale, and we bought one for ourselves (we’re loving it) and one to take to family in Brazil.
+Large jars of raw honey made from the bees that live here on the farm are for sale, and they make great holiday gifts!
 There is an observation beehive in the farm stand where you can see the bees at work.

 Family-friendly place to hang out & play horseshoes: